TTUNEPH2025/GN/docs/IRGN.md

 ## **Treatment**
   * Treat underlying infection
   * General supportive care for kidney injury
-  * Immunosuppression generally not advised
+  * Immunosuppression generally not advised; limited role for steroids if at all
   * HBV: pegylated interferon regimens should not be used to treat patients with replicative HBV infection and GN --> can aggravate autoimmune phenomenia and as there are newer antiviral regimens that are effective, IFN-alpha-based regimens should be avoided
   * Plasma exchange may be tried in patient with accompaning cryoglobulinemic vasculitis in related to hepatitis infections
   * Recommend to assess for viral co-infections in patients supspected to have schistosomal GN